NATURAL HISTORY:

 Eric Crump, Kathy Fairchild, The Marshall Democrat-News, Tuesday, 3/25/2008

-3/26/2008 at Old HouseJim saw to the mowers.
+3/26/2008 at This Old HouseJim saw to the mowers.
 Brief hail in the PM.

 Changed out birdfeeders for summer and chased starlings away from suet.
 At the suet in pairs are redbellies and Downey and hairy woodpeckers, all waiting a turn, until the starlings take over.
-Out the backdoor I tear snarling starlings aren't welcome!
+Out the backdoor I tear, snarling starlings aren't welcome!

-3/12/2008 at Old HouseJim planted seed potatos, fertilized.
+3/12/2008 at This Old HouseJim planted seed potatos, fertilized.

-3/3/2008 at Old House29 degrees.
+3/3/2008 at This Old House29 degrees.
 False spring: go away, please!

-3/2/2008 at Old House73 degrees with me coming off bigtime sickies.
+3/2/2008 at This Old House73 degrees with me coming off bigtime sickies.
 Got in 5 mile walk ahead of tomorrow's predicted cold freeze!

-1/29/2008 at Old HouseBack in the low single digits -- brrr!
+1/29/2008 at This Old HouseBack in the low single digits -- brrr!
 Annie emails about the California kite -- not so different from the Mississippi kite except the latter is gray and the former is white.
 All birds are different!
 Palm cockatoos can live to be 90.
 Imagine!

-1/11/2008 at Old HouseThe "small hawk or falcon or kestrel with silver back and wings, white underparts and orange pantaloons" of 12/14/2007 observation hit the backyard feeder hard today, whipping through the cedar tree and rousting out the resident jay and many redbirds.
+1/11/2008 at This Old HouseThe "small hawk or falcon or kestrel with silver back and wings, white underparts and orange pantaloons" of 12/14/2007 observation hit the backyard feeder hard today, whipping through the cedar tree and rousting out the resident jay and many redbirds.
 He followed whatever he hit to the bushes on the south and then to the ground where he proceeded to pluck and eat.
 Above him perched a cock redbird.
 The hawk kill was too small to be the redbird hen.
 No visible orange (maybe that was blood or old eyes and the light).
 This must be, as Jim suspected, a Mississippi kite.
 Leaves no mess and is beautiful but wish he'd eat rodents not birds!

-1/1/2008 at Old HouseCold.
+1/1/2008 at This Old HouseCold.
 Put up squirrel corn.
 Lady at Central MO Ag says others are seeing crows.
 Rough year for birds and critters according to The Democrat.
 Nuts, berries scarce.
 Watch for strangers at the feeders.
 Today red tail hawk came close but no cigars.
 Joe Jr. saw mountain lion prints by his farm.

-12/19/2007 at Old House5 crows at the back feeder -- big especially one who was boss.
+12/19/2007 at This Old House5 crows at the back feeder -- big especially one who was boss.
 In the slush from the snow they enjoyed corn and seed.
 Resident songbirds were tolerant.
 Squirrels were not but there was a stand-off.
 In fact, boss crow, working to herd squirrels away, actually pecked from the rear at a bushytail.
 Immediately all squirrels and crows jumped high in the air and came back down to continue the stand-off.
 Jim reminded me of when crows roosted on islands in the Missouri River with crowhunters literally tearing off and turning in heads for the bounty.
 Farmers believed crows were eating too much corn.
 My father claimed crows knew when he had a shotgun in the vehicle and stayed in the centers of fields.
 If he didn't have the shotgun, they came to the edges, right up to the road.
 He rather admired this, I think, which is not to say he wouldn't have blown crows away, given the chance.
 For the most part, crows eat roadkill.
 Please may we learn to get along with crows.

-12/14/2007 at Old HouseIn the am under the north kitchen window small hawk or falcon or kestrel with silver back and wings, white underparts and orange pantaloons, feasting on junco.
+12/14/2007 at This Old HouseIn the am under the north kitchen window small hawk or falcon or kestrel with silver back and wings, white underparts and orange pantaloons, feasting on junco.
 Pair of jays light on butterfly bush, do the usual jay double-take, then begin to eat sunflower seed from the feeder while the hawk, eying them from the ground, eats junco.
 In an hour only blue-black feathers remain on the seed-littered snow and ice.
 In the pm first redbirds, then juncos return to feeders.

-12/13/2007 at Old House35 degrees with sun melting down some ice.
+12/13/2007 at This Old House35 degrees with sun melting down some ice.
 So far 2007 ice storms have skiddered and sludded around Marshall but front and back yards are sheets of ice.
 UPS man literally skated down the sidewalk, seems used to it.

-10/30/2007 at Old House72 degrees.
+10/30/2007 at This Old House72 degrees.
 Per Joe Sr. thinking about hican ilo pecan.

-9/27/2007 at Old HouseThe dickcissels were in the backyard yesterday morning followed by a herd of robins.
+9/27/2007 at This Old HouseThe dickcissels were in the backyard yesterday morning followed by a herd of robins.
 Time to move south.

-9/25/2007 at Old HouseScared up hawk on the way to Van Meter and deer munching my backyard redbuds this afternoon -- old doe and yearling.
+9/25/2007 at This Old HouseScared up hawk on the way to Van Meter and deer munching my backyard redbuds this afternoon -- old doe and yearling.
 Pretty "thangs"!

 9/22/2007 at Hill FarmTerrible year for Missouri turkeys -- late freeze.

-9/20/2007 at Old HouseMrs.
+9/20/2007 at This Old HouseMrs.
 Sidney Kateman once lived in this old house and died today.
 This old house knows.
 Respectfully: Lucile Kateman Obituary

-9/6/2007 at Old HouseJoints aching.
+9/6/2007 at This Old HouseJoints aching.
 Fall in the air but humid, high 80s with scattered thunderstorms.
 Yesterday the redtail almost took out a dove by the backyard feeder.
 Fast!
 Today dead and mauled mole by the feeder in the am. and probably for the duration as I avert the eyes.
 Neither coons nor possums nor much of anything likes moles.
 And I don't like to deal with death.
 Happy news: Jim's goatproofing seems to be working.

 9/6/2007 at Bottom Farm